auggieyd/dbesslnc2.0/README.md

 ![Alt text](https://github.com/yyZhang14/dbEssLnc/blob/main/public/md/node.png)
 ### 2.2 Add SQL file to the database

 After downloading mysql services,Users can download MYSQL Workbench software to import SQL files **dbesslnc** into the database.
 Note that the encoding format of the database is UTF8.
-There are 8 tables in the database dbesslnc.
+There are 7 tables in the database dbesslnc.
 ```
 esslnc table: all essential gene information.
 exp_crispr table: all Cell viability lncRNA information.
-disease_related table: all disease related(Pathogenic) gene information.
 variants table: all variants information.
 lncrna_variant_mapping table: variants map to lncRNAs.
 trans table: all gene transcript information.